chapel-lang/chapel/doc/rst/language/spec/arrays.rst

    *Example (adecl-assocLiteral.chpl)*.

-   The following example declares a 5 element associative array literal which maps integers to their corresponding string representation.
+   The following example declares a 5-element associative array literal which maps integers to their corresponding string representation.
 The indices and their corresponding values are then printed.